archerdao/docs/pages/for-suppliers/README.md

 # For Suppliers

-Archer allows suppliers to execute prioritized transactions.
+Archer allows suppliers to execute prioritized transactions with execution guarantees.

 {% hint style="info" %}